scaleway/netbox-netprod-importer/README.rst

-netbox-netprod-importer is a tool dedicated to help moving your current knowledge base to `Netbox <https://netbox.readthedocs.io/en/latest/>`_ as an IPAM/DCIM, independently of your the current information system.
-It connects to a given list of network devices and parse their status and configuration to import them into Netbox like they are currently configured.
+netbox-netprod-importer is a tool dedicated to help moving your current knowledge base to `Netbox <https://netbox.readthedocs.io/en/latest/>`_ as an IPAM/DCIM, independently of your current information system.
+It connects to a given list of network devices, parse their status and configuration to import them into Netbox like they are currently configured.

 It is thought to be generic and infrastructure agnostic.
 It means that imported